healeycodes/golfcart/README.md

 ## Getting started

 A Golfcart program is a series of expressions.
 Linebreaks are optional and there are no semi-colons.
+The final expression is sent to stdout.

 ```javascript
 a = 1 b = 2 assert(a + b, 3)